-September 30, 2008 — Previously on O.T.I.S., we found ourselves in the Hudson Valley region of New York, exploring within the real-life village of Sleepy Hollow all the landmarks that Washington Irving used in his Halloween-inducing story, The Legend of Sleepy Hollow, as well as some of the homages sponsored by the town’s citizens who are proud that the story has given them a unique identity with which to lord over the rest of us unliteratured unfortunates.
-Now, it’s time to check out the area landmarks from Washington Irving’s actual life.
-So let’s start with his death.
+September 30, 2008 — Previously on OTIS, we found ourselves in the Hudson Valley region of New York, exploring within the real-life village of Sleepy Hollow all the landmarks that Washington Irving used in his Halloween-inducing story, The Legend of Sleepy Hollow.
+We also looked at some of the homages sponsored by the town’s citizens who are proud that the story has given them a unique identity to lord over the rest of us unliteratured unfortunates.
+Now it’s time to check out the area landmarks from Washington Irving’s actual life.
+Let’s start with his death.

-If memory and that link in the previous paragraph serve me right, I left you standing on a bridge staring up at a small church...which is, admittedly, the worst stance you could assume when you’re loitering in the territory of a demonic rider with a penchant for chopping off heads.
-And if it’s going to happen, it’s going to happen here, for behind that small church known as the Old Dutch Church is a cemetery known as the Old Dutch Burying Ground.
+If memory and that link in the previous paragraph serve me right, I left you standing on a bridge staring up at a small church...admittedly, the worst stance you could assume when you’re loitering in the territory of a demonic rider with a penchant for chopping off heads.
+And if it’s going to happen, it’s going to happen here.
+Behind that small church known as the Old Dutch Church is a cemetery known as the Old Dutch Burying Ground.
 Here it was in the story that the Headless Horseman was thought to be buried and from which he sallied forth each night to go head-shopping.
 It’s also here where Washington Irving himself is buried.
 Sort of.

 Behind the church are actually two cemeteries that, like Tarrytown and Sleepy Hollow themselves, share a vague, almost useless boundary that has been the cause of more than one border war by the corpses interred therein.
-The three-acre parcel above-referenced dates from colonial times, and the 85-acre cemetery that surrounds it is called Sleepy Hollow Cemetery.
+The three-acre parcel dates from colonial times, and the 85-acre cemetery that surrounds it is called Sleepy Hollow Cemetery.
 It dates back to 1849, and it is in this latter cemetery that Irving is buried.
 You see, not only did Irving set his characters in the Hudson Valley, he also set his own life and eventual remains there, proving in word, deed, and death how much he esteemed the place.
-Anyway, for this article’s intents and purposes, the two cemeteries will be considered as one, and I'll refer to it as such from hereonin.
-Yes, I like those three words much better as one, too.
+To avoid confusion, I'll just talk about the cemetery as a single entity.

-One out of the three times that I have visited the cemetery in my life, a table was set up in front of the gates, right beside the Old Dutch Church.
+One out of the three times that I have visited the cemetery so far in my life, a table was set up in front of the gates, right beside the Old Dutch Church.
 On it were displayed various Headless Horseman-themed wares for sale or theft for the monied or deft-handed, respectively.
 They were also dispersing maps of the cemetery with directions to Irving’s and other notables’ graves.
-And I’m pretty sure that’s how I found Irving’s stretch of sod.
 If that Brigadoon-style souvenir table isn’t there when you arrive, I’m pretty sure there are maps around.
-If not, below are vague directions so that you can have a chance of finding the bones you want to stand upon.
+There's also a sign in the cemetery pointing the way to Irving's bones.

-Irving’s grave is in the southern part of the cemetery (the north/south-running Route 9 borders the cemetery, and you can use it for your compass), directly on the border of the two cemeteries that I earlier promised to only reference as one.
+Irving’s grave isn't too deep in the cemetery.
+It's in the southern part (the north/south-running Route 9 borders the cemetery, and you can use it for your compass), directly on the border of the two cemeteries that I earlier promised to only reference as one.
 His plot is well-demarcated, hemmed in as it is by a black cast iron gate with Irving emblazoned on it in white.
 The gravestone itself is white and round like a worn tooth and is crowded on all sides by other worn teeth that aren’t as white or as round.
-Even with all that, the cemetery is still a big one and it’s pretty easy to miss the grave that you’re looking for, so be sure to prepare in advance by going to much better websites.

-In addition, if you’re a Dark Shadows fan, and I only mention this because it’s spook-related and allows for a nice segue at the end of this paragraph, a mausoleum here was featured in one of the Dark Shadows movies.
-Also in that vein, a mansion just down the road from Sleepy Hollow called Lyndhurst stood in for the Collinwood castle in both of the Dark Shadow movies and is cared for by the same preservation group in charge of Irving’s home.
+If you’re a Dark Shadows fan, the cemetery boasts a holding crypt featured in the first Dark Shadows movie.
+Also in that vein, a mansion just down the road from Sleepy Hollow called Lyndhurst stood in for the Collinwood castle in both of the original Dark Shadow movies and is cared for by the same preservation group in charge of Irving’s home.

 Other than the Irving Memorial that I've never seen because the Internet only recently told me about it, that’s pretty much all the important Irving-related stuff in the area that I know of (unless you want to drive two hours north to cross the Rip Van Winkle bridge...which is a nice drive, actually, that parallels the Hudson).
 However, there’re still plenty of spooky shenanigans in the area during the Fall.
-I can personally recommend the Great Jack O’Lantern Blaze at Van Cortlandt Manor, another nearby property run by the Historic Hudson Valley organization, and the area’s Legend weekends are also a good time, or so I’m told by its website.
+I can personally recommend the Great Jack O’Lantern Blaze at Van Cortlandt Manor, another nearby property run by the Historic Hudson Valley organization, and the area’s Legend weekends are also a good time.

-Speaking of websites, now that my article is over, I feel better giving you the following one.
+Now that my article is over, I feel better giving you the following one.
 It’s the website for Sleepy Hollow Cemetery, and is pretty much the most informative graveyard site on the Internet.
 I’ve stolen tons of information from it for this article and have used it in the past to plan trips there.
-It’s more thorough, has a larger range of pictures, and doesn’t make you want to throw pumpkins at the author’s head because he’s way overstayed his welcome on your computer screen.
+It’s more thorough than this post, has a larger range of pictures, and doesn’t make you want to throw pumpkins at the author’s head because he’s way overstayed his welcome on your computer screen.